 NOTE: All tours visit Green-Wood’s Historic Chapel and Battle Hill, the site of George Washington’s 1776 Battle of Brooklyn.
 Tours are conducted on the Green-Wood trolley, but do entail some walking and stair-climbing.
-Some routes require more walking and mobility than others.
-Please see the routes below to see more details about tour accessibility.

 You will also visit De Witt Clinton, Leonard Bernstein, Elias Howe, who patented the sewing machine and whose dog Fannie has a longer epitaph than Howe’s wife, William Holbrooke Beard, painter of The Bulls and Bears in the Market, the Civil War Soldiers Lot with the Little Drummer Boy, John MacKay who mined the famous “Comstock Lode” of silver in Utah, Henry Ward Beecher, Boss Tweed, ASPCA founder Henry Bergh, the Green-Wood catacombs, the Theodore Roosevelt Family Lot, Indian Princess Do-Hum-Me, George C. Tilyou, founder of Coney Island’s Steeplechase, and the Civil War veterans and brothers William and Clifton Prentiss, who fought on opposite sides, but who died astride each other on the same battlefield.